contao/docs/docs/manual/layout/templates/twig/twig-template-manage.en.md

 {{% /example %}}

 These template changes apply to all elements of the respective type.
 This is not always desired.
-If you want to template changes only for certain elements, different variants of the template are required, which can then be selected in the back end of the corresponding element.
+If you want to make changes only for certain elements, different variants of the template are required, which can then be selected in the back end of the corresponding element.